mcneel/docify/apisite/content/posts/rhino-render-rendersourceview.md

 ---
-title: "Rhino.Render.RenderSourceView"
+title: "RenderSourceView"
 draft: false
 ---

+*Namespace: Rhino.Render*

+   Helper class to get the correct view from the Render View Source settings.

+   An instance of this class is supposed to be used with the using() {} construct.

-# Constructors
+## Constructors
-## Rhino.Render.RenderSourceView(RhinoDoc doc)
+#### Rhino.Render.RenderSourceView(RhinoDoc doc)
 - (summary)
      Create a new RenderSourceView for the given doc.